widberg/usercall.hpp/README.md

 ## USERCALL_HPP_USE_SHORT_NAMES

 This option provides shortened aliases for the Api macros.
-Each one matches the pattern `UC[FTAP][FP]`.
+Each one matches the pattern `UC[FTAPB][FP]`.

 ```cpp
 #ifdef USERCALL_HPP_USE_SHORT_NAMES